bebekorginal/top_down_movement_godot4_3/README.md

-# top_down_movement_demo
- Godot 4.3 simple top down movement with animations
+# Very Simple Top Down Movement for Godot 4.3
+ It is very basic, and can be used as a base for creating your game.
+ Demo includes simple character to showcase how one could implement animations.